ks-imagine/pv-papis/README.md

 ## Customization

 ### To Change Questions:
-1. Edit the `questions` array in `generate-pages.js`
+1. Edit the `questions` array in `utils/generate-pages.js`
-2. Run `node generate-pages.js` to regenerate question pages
+2. Run `node utils/generate-pages.js` from the project root
-3. Update the `questions` array in `display.html` to match
+3. Update the `questions` array in `pages/display.html` to match

 ### To Modify Styling:
 - Each HTML file contains embedded CSS for easy customization